bryson-palmer/song-bird/README.md

 # song-bird
-A singer/songwriter's compendium of lyrics, chords, and other helpful musical information.
+A singer/songwriter's mobile compendium of lyrics, chords, and other helpful musical information.